At the Church of the Advocate we take the Gospel seriously.

 And so, from the start, we have been a congregation that takes seriously the Gospel and takes seriously the call to engage with the world in which we live, especially on behalf of the poor, the sick and the oppressed.

-And rather than use the word outreach, which suggests that somehow we are the haves who are reaching out to the have-nots, we use the word engaging, which emphasizes that we are all in need of one another in order to be whole.
+Rather than use the word outreach, which suggests that somehow we are the haves who are reaching out to the have-nots, we use the word engagement, which emphasizes that we are all in need of one another in order to be whole.

-We try to make this plain in our hospitality Sunday by Sunday — that God brings us together from our varied households, our varied stages and phases of life and faith and doubt, and we gather here as the people of God, each one precious in God’s eye.
+We try to make this plain in our hospitality Sunday by Sunday — that God brings us together from our varied households, our varied stages and phases of life and faith and doubt, and we gather in the Chapel as the people of God, each one precious in God’s eye.

 We try to make this plain in our Advocate Tithe — through which 10% of any funds pledged or given in the plate offering each week is then given to the work of the Gospel in the community and world around us — always in ways that engage People of the Advocate, if not corporately, then individually.